Sustainability and transformation of the energy system

 Real-world lab research

 Real-world lab research and development is the subject of numerous projects at ITAS and is characterized by its transdisciplinary nature.
 The District Future – Urban Lab, for example, was established in 2012 as one of the first real-world labs in Germany.
-There, in addition to the development of methods, ITAS carries out real-world lab projects, such as Energy transformation in dialogue for the participatory and sustainable design of our future energy system or Climate protection – let’s dare it together for behavioral changes in everyday life.
+There, in addition to the development of methods, ITAS carries out real-world lab projects, such as Energy transformation in dialogue for the participatory and sustainable design of our future energy system or Universities in society on a culture of sustainability at universities.
 The Karlsruhe Real-world Lab for Sustainable Climate Protection (KARLA), which implements transformation experiments in Karlsruhe with more than 30 partners, also works on this topic.
 A further key element is the Karlsruhe Transformation Center.

 Society and energy transition